Grammar - Pre-Intermediate

 I left Denver to come here over twenty years ago.

-These are modal verbs which have different meanings.
+There are modal verbs which have different meanings and different functions.

 This is used to give advice or to express what you expect.